Muirhead Bone: First World War and interbellum

 Commissioned as an honorary second lieutenant, Bone served as a war artist with the Allied forces on the Western Front and also with the Royal Navy for a time.
 He arrived in France on 16 August 1916, during the Battle of the Somme and produced 150 drawings of the war before returning to England in October 1916.
 Over the next few months Bone returned to his earlier subject matter, producing six lithographs of shipyards on the Clyde for the War Propaganda Bureau's Britain's Efforts and Ideals portfolio of images which were exhibited in Britain and abroad and were also sold as prints to raise money for the war effort.
 He visited France again in 1917 where he took particular interest depicting architectural ruins.
 Two volumes of Bone's wartime drawings were published during the war, The Western Front and With the Grand Fleet.
-He was an active member of the British War Memorials Committee and helped select which artists received commissions from the Committee.
+He was an active member of the British War Memorials Committee and helped select which artists received commissions from the committee.
+He established the Muirhead Bone Fund to purchase works for the Imperial War Museum with his share of the proceeds of the sale of reproductions of his own works.